 A passionate writer, Wahler does a sports blog for newjerseynewsroom.com called 300 Words Or Less.
 He has written for the New York Post, MSG.com and SNY.tv.
 An animal lover, he wrote for zootoo.com, then the Internet’s leading pet news source, also anchoring and producing video segments.
 At News 12 Connecticut and New Jersey’s WZBN-TV, Wahler covered news, including gubernatorial elections, high-profile trials, and venturing inside Trenton State Prison for a story on notorious murderers like Richard “The Iceman” Kuklinski and Richard List.

-An accomplished play-by-play announcer, Wahler has called a full slate of national college basketball play-by-play for Westwood One, including 12 NCAA Tournament games, the Pac 12 Championship and No. 1 Memphis vs. No. 2 Tennessee.
+An accomplished play-by-play announcer, Wahler has called college basketball nationally for Westwood One, including 12 NCAA Tournament games, the Pac 12 Championship and No. 1 Memphis vs. No. 2 Tennessee.
 In the 2007 Big Dance, he called Virginia Commonwealth’s first-round upset of Duke and Butler’s second-round upset of Maryland, the latter culminating with Wahler’s memorable cry, “The twerps have beaten the Terps!”
 Wahler has been the Division I men’s basketball voice of Wagner College, LIU-Brooklyn, St. Peter’s University and Rider University.
 In 2010-2011, Wahler called games for both LIU and St. Peter’s when remarkably both made the NCAA Tournament.